The-OpenROAD-Project/OpenROAD/docs/contrib/CodingPractices.md

 ### Practice #24

-Use class declarations if you are only refering to object by pointer instead of including their complete class definition.
+Use class declarations if you are only referring to objects by pointer instead of including their complete class definition.
 This can vastly reduce the code the compiler has to process.